 If skin cancer is not melanoma, it is a type of carcinoma.
 This can cause multiple unusual skin lesions that might be itchy and painful.

 Basal cell carcinoma

-A BCC grows in places that get a lot of sun exposure, such as the face and neck.
-If caught early enough, it can be cured.
+It typically grows in areas with plenty of sun exposure, such as the face and neck.
+If doctors identify it early enough, treatment may cure the disease.